verana-labs/verana.io-website/content/page/trust-engine.md

  This is the yellow pages of verifiable data, cryptographically guaranteed.
 It enables advanced trust-based queries, ensuring that search results are based solely on verifiable data contained in verifiable credentials, not arbitrary or opaque ranking algorithms.
 This fundamentally disrupts today’s economy of advertising-driven visibility and replaces it with a decentralized economy of trust, where businesses and individuals compete on trust and authenticity, not ad budgets.
 The result is a public, verifiable database of claims, open and searchable by anyone, that shifts value from centralized intermediaries to decentralized ecosystems.

 {{<cta text="Learn more" page="/page/trust-engine/trust-resolver" align="right">}}

-## Privacy-Preserving Business Models

-Verana empowers ecosystems to design and enforce privacy-preserving business models built on Verifiable Credentials.
-These models define who pays, when, and how rewards are distributed among participants, ensuring fairness and transparency without exposing sensitive data.
-A percentage of all fees is automatically distributed to Verifiable User Agents (VUAs), ensuring wallets, apps, and browsers that power user adoption are rewarded too.

-{{<cta text="Learn more" page="/page/trust-engine/business-models" align="right">}}

 ## Trust Deposit